J

 Please send any sightings to:

-March Newsletter now published on this website featuring OHighlights - March 2023 to February 2024, Colour Ring Report and February Bird News.
+April Newsletter now published on this website featuring The Spring Migration, Colour Ring Report and March Bird News.

 Newsletters going back to March 1998 can be read, they are indexed both month by month and by subject matter.